oroinc/documentation/user_guide/my_oro/my_user_calendar.rst

 Hidden calendars color legend box changes to transparent.

-Hidden calendars do not appear in the right part of the page and in the :ref:`Today's Calendar <doc-widgets-today-calendar>` widget.
+Hidden calendars do not appear in the right part of the page and in the :ref:`Today's Calendar <user-guide--business-intelligence--widgets--todays-calendar>` widget.

 .. _doc-activities-events-actions-remove-calendar: